RawRapter/python-vscode/README.md

         24) Basic Progam based on counter and dictionary intersection example (Make a string using deletion and rearrangement) <1 Way Only>
         25) Basic Program using dictionary, set and counter to check if frequencies can become same <1 Way Only>
         26) Basic Program for Keys associated with Values in Dictionary <1 Way Only>

+    7) Basics Program Set 7 <Tuple Programs>:
+        1) Program to Find the size of a Tuple <2 Ways>
+        2) Program to find Maximum and Minimum K elements in Tuple <2 Ways>
+        3) Program to Create a list of tuples from given list having number and its cube in each tuple <2 Ways>
+        4) Programm to Adding Tuple to List and vice – versa <3 Ways>
+        5) Program to Join Tuples if similar initial element <1 Way Only>
+        6) Program to Extract digits from Tuple list <1 Way Only>
+        7) Program to get All pair combinations of 2 tuples <2 Ways>
+        8) Program to Remove Tuples of Length K <2 Ways>
+        9) Program to Sort a list of tuples by second Item <3 Ways>
+        10) Program to Order Tuples using external List <3 Ways>
+        11) Program to Flatten tuple of List to tuple <1 Way Only>
+        12) Program to Convert Nested Tuple to Custom Key Dictionary <1 Way Only>

+    8) Basics Program Set 8 <Searching and Sorting>
+        1) Binary Search <2 Ways>

 ## 2) Program Sites Folder :
     1) Guvi Site: https://www.guvi.in/ programs <7 Beginner Programs>
     2) HR Site Programs <1 Question>